 Your Hendrix Odyssey: Engaging in Active Learning pioneered hands-on learning.
-For Nate Drahn '16, using music to help those who suffer from dementia sounds pretty sweet.
+For Sami Kennedy '15, her Odyssey led to a love of biomedical research and much more.
 Read More

 Odyssey experiences transform students, enhancing Hendrix's reputation as a college that changes lives.
-For Dr. Sandy Halliburton, the path to scientific discovery began with undergraduate research at Hendrix.
+For former student-athlete Jason Browning '95, the journey to the big leagues began at Hendrix.
 Read More

 Your Hendrix Odyssey can begin now, starting with an application.
 An amazing journey awaits you and it begins with this simple step.
 Apply Now

 Odyssey is among the reasons Hendrix has been named the nation's most innovative and promising liberal arts college by U.S. News and World Report.
 Read More